Observing Quantum Coherent Oscillations in a Three-Level Atoms via Electromagnetically Induced Transparency by Two-Dimensional Spectroscopy: Model

-For the three-level atom as shown in the Fig.~\ref{fig:scheme}, four short pulses in the time domain compose a detection pulse sequence, and the time intervals between them are respectively $t_{1}$, $t_{2}$ and $t_{3}$.
-The first three detection pulses interact with the sample and resonantly probe the transition between the ground state $b$ and the excited state $a$.
-According to the condition of the phase matching, the wave vector $\vec{k}_{s}$ of the generated third-order polarization signal is the sum of the wave vectors of all the input fields, and thus a fourth pulse in this direction will be emitted.
+with $\rho$ the density matrix of the system, $\mu$ the dipole operator.
+On account of the time ordering, the rotation-wave approximation and the phase-matching condition, we can significantly simplify the computation.
+And the generated third-order polarization signal will be emitted in the direction along the wave vector $\vec{k}_{s}$, which will be specified below.
 Since the signal is weak, a pulse $\vec{E}_\textrm{LO}$ in the same direction as $\vec{k}_{s}$ is used as the local oscillating light for heterodyne measurement.
 In addition, a narrow-band control light is applied in resonance with the transition between the excited state $a$ and the metastable state $c$.
 In this way, we construct a simple $\Lambda$-type electromagnetically induced transparent model for the 2DES.

 In experiments, there are three types of observable signals, i.e., the absorptive signal

 the rephasing signal

 the non-rephasing signal